ths-community/podman/README.md

 this will (hopefully) be inherited to any newly created file and folders - if not, re-apply this command if you see issues in container logfiles, especially write permissions denied.
-Background is that 'root' containers will be started in the UID of the regular user `core` but non-root containers will be mapped to an other UID e.g. 568528 which finds then shared folders without sufficient permissions (mainly 'write' is missing)
+Background is that 'root' containers will be started in the UID of the regular user `core` but non-root containers will be mapped to another UID e.g. 568528 which finds then shared folders without sufficient permissions (mainly 'write' is missing)

 **login setting**

-there is one more thing which we need to do in order to allow processes started by regular user 'core' to remain existant after logoff:
+there is one more thing which we need to do in order to allow processes started by regular user 'core' to remain existent after logoff:

 `sudo loginctl enable-linger core`